utkarshkolhe/fetch-reciept-analysis/README.md

  - Data Quality Evaluation: Identifying potential data quality issues in the provided dataset.
  - Business Communication: Writing a message to communicate findings to a business stakeholder.

+ ## ETL ()
+ I also wrote a ETL code in [ETL](/src/) which perform minor data issue fixes and extracts data from .gz, removes duplicates, adds mappings, transforms data and pushes it to PostgresSQL.
+You can change connection config to PostgreSQL by editing
+ To run perform ETL run `python main.py` in \src\.

- ## Task 1: Review Existing Unstructured Data and Diagram a New Structured Relational Data Model
+ ## Task 1: Review Existing Unstructured Data and Diagram a New Structured Relational Data Model /confif/config.json
  After examining the three JSON files provided thoroughly [Primary_Analysis](/1_Primary_Analysis.ipynb), I designed a structured relational model to efficiently store and query the data in a relational database.
 [Data_Model](/1_RelationalDataModel.png).

- I also wrote a ETL code in [ETL](/src/) which perform minor data issue fixes and loads data on PostgreSQL.

  ![Data_Model](/1_RelationalDataModel.png)